cmsgears/module-forms/README.md

 License 	- GPLv3 (http://www.gnu.org/licenses/gpl-3.0.html)

-Description - The dynamic forms module for CMSGears.
+Description - The Forms Module for CMSGears.
 It can be used by the projects which require dynamic forms feature.
-It needs Core Module from CMSGears.

 Highlighted Features
 =========================================